 A tentative plan of study for each student is determined through consultation with an advisor.
 An M.S. committee of at least three graduate faculty members, including at least two on the biomedical engineering faculty, is appointed by the dean of the Graduate College.
 A student's plan of study is reviewed by the committee before the student has completed 18 s.h. of course work.
 The plan of study then is submitted for review to the department chair.

-M.S. students (thesis or nonthesis) must complete the following courses or their equivalents.
+M.S. students in biomedical engineering (thesis or nonthesis) must complete the following courses or their equivalents.

 |BIOS:4120||Introduction to Biostatistics||3|